WictorHiago/crud-api-sequelize/README.md

 ## import file this project on POSTMAN

-file available in folder this repository in format JSON
+file available in folder this repository in format JSON <br>
+api-crud-sequelize.postman_collection

 ## run project